IBM/aspera-cli/README.md

 Temporary files are deleted at the end of execution unless option: `clean_temp` is set to `no`.
 By default (`@sys`), the temporary folder is the system's temporary folder for the current user (Ruby `Etc.systmpdir`).
 A special value of `@env` will set the folder to Ruby `Dir.tmpdir` which uses regular env var to set the temp folder.

-### Configuration file

-On the first execution of `ascli`, an empty configuration file is created in the configuration folder (`ascli config folder`).
-There is no mandatory information required in this file.
-The use of it is optional as any option can be provided on the command line.

-Although the file is a standard `YAML` file, `ascli` provides commands to read and modify it using the `config` command.

-All options for `ascli` can be set on command line, or by env vars, or using [Option Preset](#option-preset) in the configuration file.

-A configuration file provides a way to define default values, especially for authentication options, thus avoiding to always having to specify those options on the command line.

-The default configuration file is: `$HOME/.aspera/ascli/config.yaml` (this can be overridden with option `--config-file=path` or its env var).

-The configuration file is a catalog of named lists of options, called: [Option Preset](#option-preset).
-Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of an [Option Preset](#option-preset) (e.g. `mypreset`) using the option `preset`: `--preset=mypreset` or its shortcut: `-Pmypreset`.

 #### Option Preset